Penectomy

 Penectomy is penis removal through surgery, generally for medical or personal reasons.

-Medical reasons for penectomy
+Medical reasons

 Cancer, for example, sometimes necessitates removal of part or all of the penis.
 The amount of penis removed depends on the severity of the cancer.
 Some men have only the tip of their penis removed.
 For others with more advanced cancer, the entire penis must be removed.

 In rare instances, a botched circumcision can also result in a full or partial penectomy, as with David Reimer.

 Fournier gangrene can also be a reason for penectomy and/or orchiectomy.

 Follow-up support

 Because of the rarity of cancers which require the partial or total removal of the penis, support from people who have had the penis removed can be difficult to find locally.
 Website support networks are available.
 For instance, the American Cancer Society's Cancer Survivors Network website provides information for finding support networks.
 Phalloplasty is also an option for surgical reconstruction of a penis.